Skip to main content

 Zehra Ansari

-Zehra Ansari is a Senior Project Manager on NYCEDC's LifeSci NYC team, where she focuses on the commercial life sciences investment and incentives portfolio to grow the innovation ecosystem and create good jobs for New Yorkers.
+Zehra Ansari is a Senior Project Manager of Life Sciences and Healthcare at NYCEDC.
+In her role, Zehra manages an early-stage investment fund for emerging life sciences companies, and enables investor engagement & business development across NYC's growing life sciences ecosystem.
 Prior to joining NYCEDC, Zehra worked on business strategy and operations at an early-stage biotechnology company, on foreign and domestic policy for senior decision-makers at the United Nations and the White House, and operated a jazz club in downtown New York.
-She earned her bachelor's in government and art history from Smith College.
+Zehra earned her Bachelor's degree in Government and Art History from Smith College.

 Mikko Baylosis

-Mikko Baylosis is a Senior Project Manager of the Life Sciences and Healthcare Initiatives portfolio at NYCEDC.
+Mikko Baylosis is an Assistant Vice President of the Life Sciences and Healthcare Initiatives portfolio at NYCEDC.
 In this role, Mikko has managed NYCEDC’s digital health portfolio, developed the Life Sciences Internship Program, coordinated interdisciplinary projects such as the Pandemic Response Institute and the SPARC Kips Bay campus, and sourced PPE during New York City’s COVID-19 response.
 Prior to his role in NYCEDC, Mikko supported the business and product development for a biotech startup.
-He has conducted research in City College’s Musculoskeletal Biomechanics lab and published on the topic of osteoporosis.
-He has also engaged in community work to encourage neighborhood populations to engage in the participatory budget process.
-Mikko holds a bachelor of engineering in biomedical engineering from the City College of New York.
+Mikko holds a Bachelor of Engineering in Biomedical Engineering from the City College of New York.
+Within the team, Mikko currently leads in managing the LifeSci NYC Internship Program, the life sciences development activities in the Kips Bay neighborhood (including SPARC Kips Bay and the 455 First Ave. project) and identifying ecosystem development activities.

 Valicia Browne